thomaslango/Slicer-Liver/paper.md

 Furthermore, blood supply to various liver regions or vascu- lar territories is crucial for liver resection planning.
-The estab- lished anatomical division of the liver, such as the Couinaud division is under question [@Warmann:2016], [@Bismuth:2013].
-This calls for innovative liver analytics methods that can enable the calculation of various types of vascular territories.
+The estab- lished anatomical division of the liver, such as the Couinaud division is under discussion [@Warmann:2016], [@Bismuth:2013].
+This calls for innovative liver analytic methods that can enable the calculation of various types of vascular territories.

 Another challenge is the absence of a broad consensus on